We will discuss the following aspects of tracheal tubes. Please scroll down and start reading.

 As explained below, cuffs with a high volume have a low pressure and are called “High volume Low pressure” cuffs.
 Similarly, cuffs with a low volume have a high pressure and are called “Low volume High pressure” cuffs.

-High volume low pressure cuffs: As shown in the image below, because of their large volume, they have a larger surface area in contact with the trachea.
+High-volume low-pressure cuffs: As shown in the image below, because of their large volume, they have a larger surface area in contact with the trachea.
 This means that they apply a lower pressure against the tracheal wall and have a lower incidence of tracheal wall ischemia and necrosis.
-The seal is not as good as the seal in high pressure cuffs because of the lower pressures and because the large cuff may develop wrinkles that allow material to pass by the cuff.
+The seal is not as good as the seal in high-pressure cuffs because of the lower pressures and because the large cuff may develop wrinkles that allow material to pass by the cuff.

-Low volume high pressure cuffs: These cuffs have a lower volume and the surface area in contact with the trachea is small.
-This results in a high pressure seal that is more effective than the one caused by high volume low pressure cuffs.
+Low-volume high-pressure cuffs: These cuffs have a lower volume and the surface area in contact with the trachea is small.
+This results in a high-pressure seal that is more effective than the one caused by high-volume low-pressure cuffs.
 However, this high pressure is more likely to cause tracheal ischaemia and necrosis if used for a prolonged period of time.

 Connectors

 Endotracheal tube connectors connect the endotracheal tube to the breathing system.
-One end of the connector connects to the endotracheal tube and this end has a diameter that depends on the endotracheal tube size (see small arrows in image below).
+One end of the connector connects to the endotracheal tube and this end has a diameter that depends on the endotracheal tube size (see small arrows in the image below).
 The other end connects to the breathing system and has a 15 mm outer diameter (British Standard).

 Endotracheal tubes are often not directly connected to breathing systems.
-Instead , to provide a more flexible connection, endotracheal tubes are often connected to a flexible “Catheter Mount “ (see image below).
+Instead, to provide a more flexible connection, endotracheal tubes are often connected to a flexible “Catheter Mount “ (see image below).
 The catheter mount is then connected to the breathing system.

 Special endotracheal tubes